zenml-io/zenml/docs/book/user-guide/starter-guide/create-an-ml-pipeline.md

 In this case, ZenML has an integration with `sklearn` so you can use the ZenML CLI to install the right version directly.

 {% hint style="info" %}
 The `zenml integration install sklearn` command is simply doing a `pip install` of `sklearn` behind the scenes.
 If something goes wrong, one can always use `zenml integration requirements sklearn` to see which requirements are compatible and install using pip (or any other tool) directly.
+(If no specific requirements are mentioned for an integration then this means we support using all possible versions of that integration/package.)

 {% endhint %}